CatalystAUInf/Mahara/docs/Deploy.md

 ### Controller instance sizing

 The controller handles both syslog and cron duties.
-Depending on how big your Moodle cron runs are this may not be sufficient.
+Depending on how big your Mahara cron runs are this may not be sufficient.
 If cron jobs are very delayed and cron processes are building up on the controller then an upgrade in tier is needed.